deanrobertcook/Conversational-Flow/data/dean.md

   * Be careful you don't fall back asleep - I won't!
   * Can I have my phone back?
 I'm going back to bed and need the alarm in an hour and a half.
 * Oh my god - I just realised I don't have a lighter.
 I'll be right back.
+* Excuse me, does anyone here have a lighter?

 ### 22.12.17
 * Are you alright? - Oh fuck.. just woke up...
 I'll be at work in an hour.